Gazprom threatens to cut off gas supplies to Moldova on January 21

-Russian gas giant Gazprom said it will cut off gas supplies to Moldova at 9am on January 21 unless Moldova’s transport and distribution company unless Moldovgaz makes the $63.1mn upfront payment due for the month by the end of January 20.
+Russian gas giant Gazprom said it will cut off gas supplies to Moldova at 9am on January 21 unless Moldova’s transport and distribution company unless Moldovagaz makes the $63.1mn upfront payment due for the month by the end of January 20.

 The warning comes after Gazprom cut by one third its gas supplies to Moldova in October and later gave the country a 48-hour deadline for the monthly payment in November.
 At that time, however, the weather was warm and the consumption was low — as opposed to now, when an interruption or even a 30% cut in supplies would have a major impact.

-The letter sent by Gazprom on January 18 notified Moldovgaz that it would cut the natural gas supplies “down to 0.0 cubic metres per day” unless payment is made, Deschide.md reported publishing the letter.
+The letter sent by Gazprom on January 18 notified Moldovagaz that it would cut the natural gas supplies “down to 0.0 cubic metres per day” unless payment is made, Deschide.md reported publishing the letter.

 "According to the information obtained, Gazprom has reasonable doubts about the ability of Moldovagaz to ensure, within the contractual terms, the full payment for the volumes granted.
 Failure to make the payments will constitute a breach by Moldovagaz of the contractual provisions," the letter reads.